seraphx2/ESI.NET/README.md

 ## SSO Example

 ### SSO Login URL generator
-ESI.NET has a helper method to generate the URL required to authenticate a character or authorize roles (by providing a List<string> of scopes) in the Eve Online SSO.
+ESI.NET has a helper method to generate the URL required to authenticate a character or authorize roles (by providing a List<string> of scopes) for the Eve Online SSO.
 ```cs
 var url = _client.SSO.CreateAuthenticationUrl();
 ```